-Y-blokka by Katja Høst is a set of 24 black-and-white postcards depicting the iconic modernist building, the Y-block, which formed part of the Norwegian government quarter for over fifty years.
-The postcards show the building scarred by the 2011 bombings, addressing the lack of historical awareness in cultural policies allowing the forthcoming demolition of this major monument to the Norwegian welfare state.
-The postcards will be distributed for free across the city.
+From 2016 until the demolition started and the integrated art was separated from the building body, Katja Høst has photographed the iconic modernist building, the Y-block.
+Designed by the architect Erling Viksjø and opening in 1969 it formed part of the Norwegian government quarter for over fifty years.
+The pictures show the building scarred by the 2011 terror bombings, addressing the lack of historical awareness in cultural policies allowing the demolition of this major monument to the Norwegian welfare state.
+This has resulted in a postcard project (2019), a publication (2020) and a poster (2021).

 Sites for postcards include: osloBIENNALEN's information centre // Kunstnernes Hus // Munch Museum // Henie Onstad Kunstsenter // Fotogalleriet // Litteraturhuset // Aars // Grev Wedelsplass Auksjoner // Rommen kultursenter // Doga // Oslo National Academy of the Arts // National Library // Deichman public library - Hovedbibliotek // Deichman public library - Majorstuen // University of Oslo, the HF-library // NVE-library Department of Urban Development // Ark bookshop (National Museum) // Visit Oslo tourist information Østbanehallen // Kvinnesenteret // Barnesenteret // Kreftsenteret, vestibyle // Øye, poliklinikk // Glass gaten // Cafe Årstidene, Gaustad // Hydro Bygdøy Alle 2 // Quality Hotel 33